 - Outreach, send-out lab, quality assurance, phlebotomy (1 week)

-During lab rotations the fellow rounds and interacts on a daily basis with the appropriate clinical chemist and/or pathologist in order to experience developments and problems within the section.
-The fellow is expected to assist in investigations that may be necessary, whether laboratory - or patient - related.
+During lab rotations the fellow rounds and interacts on a regular basis with the appropriate clinical chemist and/or pathologist in order to experience developments and problems within the section.
+The fellow is expected to assist in investigations that may be necessary, whether laboratory or patient-related.
 The approach to such investigations is gradual, the intent being for technologists/supervisors to eventually contact the fellow directly, rather than going through a pathologist/clinical chemist.
-This graduated level of responsibility is ultimately achieved based upon repeated direct observations by the faculty.
 However, all decisions are reviewed with the appropriate senior staff.

 During assigned rotations, time is also spent at work-stations to learn about methods and instruments used in different areas of the lab.
-Specific goals and activities for each lab rotation are listed under the appropriate lab section.
+The fellow is given specific goals and activities for each lab rotation.
 In addition, a General checklist (includes items such as method comparisons, CAP proficiency problem review) is included.
 Items on the latter checklist should be completed during the year’s training.